dev-1603/dev-1603/README.md

 ### 👋 Hello, my name is Debjyoti Mohapatra 👋

 ## 💻 Software Engineer
-- 👀 I’m interested in web development , javascript, typescript, Nodejs, frontend development , fullstack development
+- 👀 I’m interested in web development, javascript, typescript, Nodejs, frontend development, fullstack development
-- 🌱 Always learning something new...
-Because time is only constant rest changes
+- 🌱 Always learning something new because time is only constant rest changes
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me: Linkedin (preferable)
 <br/>